telerik/teststudio-docs/docs/automated-tests/data-drive-test/local-data-driven-test.md

 ## What Test Scenario Can Be Data Driven?

-The easiest answer is that each scenario can be data driven.
-Test Studio allows you to use data source values for both input fields and verifications.
-For example, if you need to perform the same actions against an application, but using multiple different users, you can data drive the login input information.
+The easiest answer is that each scenario can be data driven. __Test Studio allows you to use data source values for both input fields and verifications__.
+For example, if you need to perform the same actions against an application, but using multiple different users, you can __data drive the login input information__.

 To demonstrate the capabilities of data driven testing, we will use a test scenario, which navigates to the Telerik page and enters different product names in the _Search_ field and checks the outcome of the results.
 If using the common testing approach, you will end up with a test, which has a separate step to enter the product names and verify the results for each different product.